 The Cemetery is a lovely place of solitude and provides within the 3785 burials a picture of early local settler society and a social record of the activities of the local community.
 We have many prominent settlers interred plus many local pioneer tradesmen and women including shepherds, preachers, academics, saddle-makers, wheelwrights, boot makers etc.

-The first recorded burial was on April 10th 1850.
-Although the majority of burials were from the Wesleyan Church, there was a policy of allowing access to members of other denominations, so the Cemetery presents a reflection of the earlier settler society of the district.
+The first recorded burial was on 10 April 1850.
+Although the majority of burials were from the Wesleyan Church, there was a policy of allowing access to members of other denominations, so the cemetery presents a reflection of the earlier settler society of the district.
 Quite a number of headstones are German reflecting the many workers from Hanover area who came to South Australia to work.

-In 1972 the control of the Cemetery passed to the Walkerville Council which has overseen the preservation of the Cemetery and the remaining records with the assistance of the Friends of the Walkerville Wesleyan Cemetery.
+In 1972, the control of the cemetery passed to the Walkerville Council which has overseen the preservation of the cemetery and the remaining records with the assistance of the Wesleyan Cemetery Advisory Committee.

-The last recorded burial took place in May, 1973.
-Subsequently the Cemetery was closed with 3,785 recorded burials having taken place, of which about two thirds were children reflecting the unhygienic conditions in the years 1850 – 1870.
+The cemetery has 3,785 recorded burials having taken place, of which about two thirds are children – reflecting the unhygienic conditions in the years 1850-1870.